Improving Pretraining Data Using Perplexity Correlations: Methods

 \paragraph*{Selecting pretraining data.} Suppose that we have an accurate estimate $\gamma_j$ which is nonnegative.
 In this case, we could use $\gamma_j$ directly as a data selection procedure and \Cref{expectation_observation} would ensure that minimizing the population pretraining loss minimizes downstream errors.
 Unfortunately, $\gamma_j$ can be negative and the finite number of tokens per domain can make it difficult to minimize the population pretraining loss.
 Thus, we must project $\gamma_j$ onto the set of reasonable pretraining data distributions that are nonnegative and account for the per-domain token counts.

-What is a good way to project a set of domain rankings estimated via $\bm{\gamma}$ into a sampling distribution?
-Intuitively, if wikipedia.org has a $\gamma_j =0.5$ and arxiv.org is $\gamma_k = 0.9$, it would be natural to select tokens in order of $\bm{\gamma}$, preferring tokens from arxiv.org over tokens from wikipedia.org when selecting pretraining data.
+What is a good way to project a set of domain rankings estimated via $\bm{\gamma}$ into a pretraining sampling distribution?
+Intuitively, if wikipedia.org has a $\gamma_j =0.5$ and arxiv.org is $\gamma_k = 0.9$, it would be natural to select tokens in order of $\bm{\gamma}$, preferring tokens from arxiv.org over tokens from wikipedia.org.

 Having established the ordering of domains, the remaining question is how many tokens we take for each domain.
 We follow recent observations that repeating data degrades performance \citep{semdedup} to arrive at a simple selection algorithm: select domains in greatest to least $\bm{\gamma}$, taking all the tokens in each domain once, until we exhaust our total pretraining token budget.